tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 ## A recap on Quishing or QRCode Phishing

+Here is my rewritten paragraph for you:

-Quishing, or QR Code phishing, is a phishing attack technique that emerged around mid-2023 and has been increasing ever since.
-It involves an attacker sending an email to a victim and enticing them to scan a QR Code embedded in the email using their mobile device.
-The email usually mimics a legitimate company and creates a sense of urgency or appeals to the victim’s emotions (such as password reset, financial gain, police statement, secret document, etc.).
+Quishing, or QR Code phishing, is a type of phishing attack that became more popular since mid-2023.
+It uses a QR Code in an email to trick the victim into scanning it with their mobile device.
+The email pretends to be from a trusted company and tries to persuade the victim to act quickly or emotionally (for example, by offering a reward, asking for a password reset, mentioning a police statement, etc.).
-When the victim scans the QR Code, they are redirected (often through multiple layers of redirection to evade endpoint or mobile protections, with open redirects for instance) to a malicious website that steals their credentials or other sensitive information.
+When the victim scans the QR Code, they are taken (often through several redirections to avoid detection, using open redirects on trusted domains) to a malicious website that steals their credentials or other personal data.
-The attacker can then leverage this information for initial compromise. <br />
+The attacker can then use this data to compromise the victim’s account or device.

-The purpose of this article is not to explain the technique, the mitigations, or the observed campaigns in detail, but it was worth starting with a brief recap.
-Below are some interesting references on the attack, its detection, and its mitigations.
+This article does not aim to provide a detailed analysis of the technique, the countermeasures, or the observed campaigns, but rather to reflect on opportunities offered by ML for modern phishing attacks.
-Bear in mind that Quishing is just another type of phishing and user awareness remains the first priority.
-Attackers will always find ways to circumvant detections, through QRCode phishing today and using something else tomorrow.
-A reminder of important phishing mitigations can be found <a href="https://www.bing.com/ck/a?!&&p=2d1250c2f19ff83cJmltdHM9MTY5NzI0MTYwMCZpZ3VpZD0wNTk2MjcxMi1kNmYwLTZhMGYtMzUyYi0zNDhjZDdiODZiZjQmaW5zaWQ9NTIxMw&ptn=3&hsh=3&fclid=05962712-d6f0-6a0f-352b-348cd7b86bf4&psq=phishing+mitigations+microsoft&u=a1aHR0cHM6Ly93d3cubWljcm9zb2Z0LmNvbS9lbi11cy9zZWN1cml0eS9ibG9nLzIwMjAvMDgvMjUvZGV0ZWN0LW1pdGlnYXRlLXBoaXNoaW5nLXJpc2tzLW1pY3Jvc29mdC1zZWN1cml0eS8&ntb=1">here</a> amongst many other sources.
-In the case of Quishing and phishing in general, another important aspect, outside of regular mitigations, which I do not see enough focus one is device management.
+You can find some useful references on the attack, its detection, and its prevention below.
+However, remember that Quishing is just one form of phishing and user education is still the most important factor.
+Attackers will always find new ways to bypass detection, whether it is with QR Codes today or something else tomorrow.
+You can also check <a href="https://www.bing.com/ck/a?!&&p=2d1250c2f19ff83cJmltdHM9MTY5NzI0MTYwMCZpZ3VpZD0wNTk2MjcxMi1kNmYwLTZhMGYtMzUyYi0zNDhjZDdiODZiZjQmaW5zaWQ9NTIxMw&ptn=3&hsh=3&fclid=05962712-d6f0-6a0f-352b-348cd7b86bf4&psq=phishing+mitigations+microsoft&u=a1aHR0cHM6Ly93d3cubWljcm9zb2Z0LmNvbS9lbi11cy9zZWN1cml0eS9ibG9nLzIwMjAvMDgvMjUvZGV0ZWN0LW1pdGlnYXRlLXBoaXNoaW5nLXJpc2tzLW1pY3Jvc29mdC1zZWN1cml0eS8&ntb=1">this link</a> for some general phishing prevention tips.

+Finally, note that this article focuses on Quishing but there are other risks associated with scanning unknown QR Codes (such as using a vulnerable QR Code app), which you can learn more about by researching QR Code fuzzing.

-It is important to ensure mobile devices are company-managed (if they contain work-related data), and prevent access to known bad URLs but also have detections in place for authentication of users with unmanaged devices or devices with unfamiliar properties (attackers having had a successful phishing attempt).
+Note: another aspect that I think deserves more attention is device management.
+It is crucial to ensure that mobile devices are managed by the company (if they contain work-related data), and block access to known malicious URLs as well as detect suspicious authentication attempts from unmanaged or unfamiliar devices (which could indicate a successful phishing attack).
-Finally, bear in mind that this article is focusing on Quishing but other bad things could happen from users scanning an unknown QR Code (for instance by using a QRCode application with vulnerabilities), do some research on QR Code fuzzing for more details.

 ### References